 Once the jars are all filled with peaches, ladle the hot juice over them, leaving a 1/2 inch head space.

 Before placing the lids, run a knife or spatula between the peaches and the jar- pressing in a bit as you do- to release any air bubbles and top with more syrup if needed to maintain the 1/2 in head space.

-Wipe the rims of the jars with a clean, damp cloth to remove any juice and top with sterilized lids and hand-tightened rings.
+Wipe the rims of the jars with a clean, damp cloth to remove any juice and top with sterilized lids and rings, tightened just finger tight.